 While the iPhone 6 will work with the ONE, it won’t export photos or videos in full resolution.
 However, I have been able to export at full resolution with the iPhone SE and iPad Air 2.

 Regarding Android compatibility, Insta360 began shipping an Android version on December 15, 2017.
-It is actually the same camera, except that it will have an adapter (available for Micro USB or USB Type C).
+It is actually the same camera, except that it has an adapter (available for Micro USB or USB Type C).
 This means that if you have both Android and iOS devices (e.g. Android phone and iPad), you’ll be able to use the Insta360 ONE with both devices.
+Please check this list of compatible Android devices.

 The adapter isn’t a simple lightning to Micro USB adapter, but a specially designed adapter that will protect your phone and the ONE: